sharpjs/SharpRouting/README.md

 Most projects have a **root controller**.
 Often called **HomeController**, this controller handles requests to the app's base URL.
 Let's create a route for it — fluently.

-In **RouteConfig**, we need just one line to identify the root controller:
+In **RouteConfig** (or wherever your routing configuration is), we need just one line to identify the root controller:
 ```cs
 public static void RegisterRoutes(RouteCollection routes)
 {